 Some adults might need to avoid using mouthwashes, too.
 If you suffer from dry mouth, using a rinse that contains alcohol can make the problem worse.
 Some rinses can also irritate sores in the mouth or make teeth more sensitive.

 While many people can use mouthwash without any difficulties, if you have any concerns, it’s a good idea to speak with your dentist or periodontist about your options.
-In Miami, periodontists Dr. John Paul Gallardo and Dr. William Lamas might recommend using a mouthwash after treatment for gum disease or if you have another issue with your mouth.
+In Miami, periodontists Dr. John Paul Gallardo might recommend using a mouthwash after treatment for gum disease or if you have another issue with your mouth.
 To learn more about your options, call their office for an appointment today: (305) 447-1447.